A Novel Generalization of the Liouville Function $\lambda(n)$ and a Convergence Result for the Associated Dirichlet Series: Generalization of to

 It remains to be seen that this convergence is uniform in $m\in\mathbb{N}$.
-Defining $J$ and $K$ as in the proof of Theorem \ref{convthm}, we had from (\ref{integral}) that \begin{linenomath*} \end{linenomath*} and we established that the sum on the right in (\ref{rsum}) converges to a Riemann sum which itself converges to zero.
-Hence, for any $\epsilon>0$, there exists $N_0(\epsilon)$ such that for all $N>N_0(\epsilon)$, \begin{linenomath*} \end{linenomath*} Let $N>N_0$ and consider the set $\Theta_N^*$ of arguments of $w_1(n)$ for $R_N < n\leq N$ as before.
-(We note that the proof of the corresponding result for $F_{m,N}$ regarding the first $R_N$ points from the latter part of the proof of Theorem \ref{convthm} follows the same argument as in that proof, and so we will consider here only the convergence to zero of the magnitude of the sum of the $JK$-many points in $\Theta_N^*$.)
-For any $m\in\mathbb{N}$, $m>1$, let $\Psi_{m,N} = \Theta_N^* \cap A_m$ for $A_m$ as defined in (\ref{Am}).
-Then if we restrict the sum in (\ref{Jsum}) to include only those $\theta_j^* \in \Psi_{m,N}$, we have now \begin{linenomath*} \end{linenomath*} since this last sum, by the same argument as previously, is also a Riemann sum, which in this case converges to \begin{linenomath*} \end{linenomath*} with $\delta(\theta)$ as defined above.
-That the sum in (\ref{Jsumrestricted}) will be less than $\epsilon$ for all $N$ greater than the same $N_0(\epsilon)$ is due to the fact that the intervals of the integral zeroed out by the indicator function $\delta(\theta)$, namely where $\theta \notin A_m$, would otherwise exactly cancel each other in the integral.
-Removing the points $\theta^*_j \notin \Psi_{m,N}$ has the effect of being a perfectly convergent Riemann sum for these intervals, so that if the total error of a given Riemann sum were $\epsilon = \epsilon_m + \epsilon_0$, with $\epsilon_0$ being the error from the $\theta_j^* \notin \Psi_{m,N}$, then the sum in ($\ref{Jsumrestricted}$) would effectively have $\epsilon_0=0$ and the result follows.
+Defining $J$ and $K$ as in the proof of Theorem \ref{convthm}, we had from (\ref{to_integral_line_1}) that \begin{linenomath*} \end{linenomath*} and we established that the sum on the right in (\ref{rsum}) converges to a Riemann sum which itself converges to zero.
+Hence, for any $\epsilon>0$, there exists $N_0(\epsilon)$ such that for all $N>N_0(\epsilon)$, \begin{linenomath*} \end{linenomath*} Let $N>N_0$ and consider the set $\Theta_N^*$ of arguments of $w_1(n)$ for $R_N < n\leq N$ as before. \footnote{We note that the proof of the corresponding result for $F_{m,N}$ regarding the first $R_N$ points from the latter part of the proof of Theorem \ref{convthm} follows the same argument as in that proof, and so we will consider here only the convergence to zero of the magnitude of the sum of the $JK$-many points in $\Theta_N^*$.} For any $m\in\mathbb{N}$, $m>1$, let $\Psi_{m,N}$ be the elements of $\Theta_N^*$ found in the intervals $A_m$ as defined in (\ref{Am}), so $\Psi_{m,N} = \Theta_N^* \cap A_m$.
+Then if we restrict the sum in (\ref{Jsum}) to include only those $\theta_j^* \in \Psi_{m,N}$, we have now \begin{linenomath*} \end{linenomath*} since this last sum, by the same argument as previously, is also a Riemann sum, which in this case converges to \begin{linenomath*} \end{linenomath*} with $\delta_\theta$ as defined above.
+That the sum in (\ref{Jsumrestricted}) will be less than $\epsilon$ for all $N$ greater than the \emph{same} $N_0(\epsilon)$ is due to the fact that the intervals of the integral zeroed out by the indicator function $\delta_\theta$, namely where $\theta \notin A_m$, would otherwise exactly cancel each other in the integral.
+Removing the points $\theta^*_j \notin \Psi_{m,N}$ has the effect of being a perfectly convergent Riemann sum for these intervals, so that if the total error of the Riemann sum in (\ref{Jsum}) for a given $N > N_0(\epsilon)$ were $\epsilon = \epsilon_m + \epsilon_0$, with $\epsilon_0$ being the error from the $\theta_j^* \notin \Psi_{m,N}$, then the sum in ($\ref{Jsumrestricted}$) would effectively have $\epsilon_0=0$ and the result follows.